-The eCommerce marketing emails that perform best across all measures (think all the traditional metrics: opens, engagement, CTR, conversions) have one thing in common, they are extremely relevant to their recipients, meaning the products, offers and content of the email actually matter to that shopper.
+The ecommerce marketing emails that perform best, across all measures (think all the traditional metrics: opens, engagement, CTR, conversions) have one thing in common, they are extremely relevant to their recipients, meaning the products, offers and content of the email actually matter to “that” shopper. the distinction being, not meaning the shopper who happened to buy exactly the same item too.
+That you like the same one item doesn’t;t make you a clone.

-Retailers can achieve relevance through personalisation or coincidence (e.g. emails that happen to show a product or offer that is meaningful to someone).
+Retailers can achieve relevance through personalisation or coincidence (e.g. emails that happen to offer products specifically pertinent to that individual).

 Traditionally, brands have used audience segments to try to achieve relevance without having to make hard decisions around products, offers, content, priority and timing.
-However, this approach is suboptimal as it leaves money on the table for brands and ends with most consumers feeling frustrated after receiving content and offers about which they don’t care.
+Not necessarily through laziness, but more often than not because viability for a return from spending too long on it, makes the ROI prohibitive expensive and unlikely to be achieved.
+However, this approach is sub-optimal as it leaves money on the table for brands, and leaves most consumers feeling frustrated after receiving content and offers about which they don’t care.
+Why should In spend my hard money with you, if you’re not interested in me?

 Segmentation vs. Personalisation: The Difference Matters